 Pterosaurs could be as large as F-16 fighter jets or as small as paper planes and they were the first animals to fly except insects.
 Weirdly enough, they have no relationship to insects or birds though.
 Truly puzzling!

 - They were able to fly because they had hollow (empty) bones which made them light, so they could fly to look for food and avoid predators.
 They usually ate fish as a result!

 - Scientists thought they walked on two legs when walking on land, like a pigeon.
 Turns out they walked on all fours, like a bat!

 - There have been times where pterosaur bones have been found in big dinosaurs like the Tyrannosaurus Rex, scary!

 Now, not all dinosaurs were meat-eating menaces, some were very peaceful plant-eaters just like the Argentinosaurus.
-This dinosaur roamed the earth 100 million years ago!
+This dinosaur’s food was leaves, seeds and fruit off of trees and roamed the earth 100 million years ago!